 Even more importantly, air gaps create problems for one of the most basic elements of network security: Identity and Access Management (IAM).

 Even though air-gapped networks are closed off from the outside, each user still needs to prove their identity before accessing a given work station.
-For a computer unable to receive data remotely, many modern innovations for authenticating users such as push notifications and other multifactor platforms that really on a connection to the web, are not an option.
+For a computer unable to receive data remotely, many modern innovations for authenticating users such as push notifications and other multifactor platforms that rely on a connection to the web, are not an option.

 This means a separate network basically needs to rely on one of two methods: Smart Cards or passwords.
 Smart cards are often not readily compatible with modern machines, which only adds to the infrastructural challenges of air gaping.
 As for the second option, using the outdated, weak option of passwords only undermines the security managers are trying to build.